 Step 1: Enable SCIM option in Miro

 To enable SCIM for your Miro Enterprise account, go to the Settings > Security, enable the SCIM Provisioning feature.
 There you can get the Base URL and the API Token for configuring your IdP.

 Step 2: Configure your Identity Provider

 The setup will depend on the Identity Provider you use.
-Miro supports Okta and Azure AD however you can use any Identity Provider of your choice for as long as it allows setting up SCIM.
+Miro supports preconfigured Okta and Azure AD however you can use any Identity Provider of your choice for as long as it allows setting up SCIM.